SolomonLeon/youtube-dl-GUI-Downloader/README.md

 ###### Windows:

 Please turn to the [releases](https://github.com/SolomonLeon/youtube-dl-GUI-Downloader/releases).
-If you didn't install youtube-dl into your computer yet, please turn to [youtube-dl](github.com/ytdl-org/youtube-dl/releases/latest) to download "youtube-dl.exe" and turn to [FFmpeg](https://ffmpeg.zeranoe.com/builds/)to download ffmpeg.
+If you didn't install youtube-dl into your computer yet, please turn to [youtube-dl](github.com/ytdl-org/youtube-dl/releases/latest) to download "youtube-dl.exe" and turn to [FFmpeg](https://ffmpeg.zeranoe.com/builds/) to download ffmpeg.

 ###### Mac OS and Linux desktop: